joelverhagen/CertificateExtractor/README.md

   nuget-cert-extractor [options]

 Options:
-  --log-level <level>           The minimum log level to display.
+  --file <file> (REQUIRED)      A file path for an input .nupkg.
+  --output <output> (REQUIRED)  A destination directory for writing extracted
+                                certificates to
+  --format <CER|PEM>            The format to use for writing certificate files
+                                [default: CER]
+  --all                         Extract all certificates --author                      Extract certificates used in the author signature --repository                  Extract certificates used in the repository signature --leaf                        Extract leaf certificates --intermediate                Extract intermediate certificates --root                        Extract root certificates --code-signing                Extract certificates used in code sign signatures --timestamping                Extract certificates used in timestamp signatures --log-level <level>           The minimum log level to display.
 Possible values:
                                 Verbose, Debug, Information, Warning, Error, Fatal
                                 [default: Information]
-  --file <file> (REQUIRED)      A file path for an input .nupkg.
-  --output <output> (REQUIRED)  A destination directory for writing extracted
-                                certificates to.
-  --format <CER|PEM>            The format to use for writing certificate files.
-                                [default: CER]
-  --all                         Extract all certificates.
-  --author                      Extract certificates used in the author signature.
-  --repository                  Extract certificates used in the repository signature.
-  --leaf                        Extract leaf certificates.
-  --intermediate                Extract intermediate certificates.
-  --root                        Extract root certificates.
-  --code-signing                Extract certificates used in the repository signature.
-  --timestamping                Extract certificates used in the repository signature.
   -?, -h, --help                Show help and usage information --version                     Show version information
 ```